Roles and Responsibilities

 The Working Group

 The Working Group discusses issues affecting data collection, communication, and long-range planning.
 It meets between and immediately following CAT meetings during Phase One.
-Ideally, the Working Group includes: the Coordinator, a school leader, a member of the philanthropic sector, the researcher in charge of data collection, a member from the communications sector, and an arts organization representative.
+Ideally, the Working Group includes: the Liaison, a school leader, a member of the philanthropic sector, the researcher in charge of data collection, a member from the communications sector, and an arts organization representative.

 The Implementation Committee